angelogeninatti/reproducibilityLogs/Readme.md

 #### `ProgressiveAnalysis.py`
 Implementation of progressive analysis methodology, combining data from the sampled versions of the user study and the generated clicks.
 Input:
-- `simulation` folder containing the sampled versions of the user study
+- `simulation` folder with subdirectories (dbn, dcm, dctr, pbm) containing the sampled versions of the user study

-Output in `simulation/averaged_results` for each metric and signal (either choose or expand):
+Output in `simulation/[subdirectory]/averaged_results` for each metric and signal (either choose or expand):
 - `*_*_averaged_diff.png` evolution of the difference between the base condition (with no generated data) and each metric/condition when progressively adding more simulated data.
 - `*_*_t_test_averaged_results.png` and `*_*_tost_averaged_results.png` evolution of the statistical test results between each condition and the original one.
 - `*_*_welch_vs_base_averaged_results.png` evolution of the Welch statistical test results between each condition and the original one.

 Execution options:
-- Keep `simulations/multi_runs` to only generate the analysis from the cached data
+- Keep `simulation/[subdirectory]/multi_runs` to only generate the analysis from the cached data for each subdirectory
 - Delete it to run the complete pipeline (this may take several hours)

 ### Auxiliary Modules